Rakibislam22/mini-class-scheduler/README.md

 2. Review browser console for error messages
 3. Verify backend server is running
 4. Check that all dependencies are installed (`npm install`)
-5. Clear browser cache/localStorage if experiencing issues
+5. Clear browser cache if experiencing issues